strapi/strapi/docs/3.0.0-beta.x/migration-guide/migration-guide-beta.17-to-beta.18.md

 Components now are placed into `categories`.
 To reflect this you must move your components inside `category` folders.

 ::: danger
-Make sure tu use `-` in your file names (Do not use spaces or underscores).
+Make sure to use `-` in your file names (Do not use spaces or underscores).
 :::

 ### Example